Rodney King: Los Angeles riots and aftermath

 During the riots, on May 1, 1992, King made a television appearance pleading for an end to the riots:

 I just want to say – you know – can we, can we all get along?
 Can we, can we get along?
 Can we stop making it horrible for the older people and the kids?
 And ...
 I mean we've got enough smog in Los Angeles let alone to deal with setting these fires and things ...
 It's just not right.
 It's not right, and it's not going to change anything.
 We'll get our justice.
 They've won the battle, but they haven't won the war.
 We'll get our day in court, and that's all we want.
 And, just, uh, I love – I'm neutral.
 I love every – I love people of color.
 I'm not like they're making me out to be.
 We've got to quit.
 We've got to quit; I mean, after all, I could understand the first – upset for the first two hours after the verdict, but to go on, to keep going on like this and to see the security guard shot on the ground – it's just not right.
 It's just not right, because those people will never go home to their families again.
 And uh, I mean, please, we can, we can get along here.
 We all can get along.
 We just gotta.
 We gotta.
 I mean, we're all stuck here for a while.
 Let's, you know, let's try to work it out.
 Let's try to beat it, you know.
 Let's try to work it out.

-The widely quoted line has been often paraphrased as, "Can we all just get along?" or "Can't we all just get along?"
+King's plea has often been paraphrased with variations of the first line (e.g., "Can we all just get along?").